Mickey Mansell: Career

 Mansell suffered a 3–0 loss to Kim Huybrechts in the first round of the 2015 World Championship.
 Mansell and Dolan met the Netherlands' Van Gerwen and Van Barneveld for the second successive year at the World Cup, this time in the quarter-finals.
-Dolan lost 4–2 to Van Gerwen, but Mansell defeated Van Barneveld 4–3 meaning a doubles match was required and, just like last year, Northern Ireland were thrashed 4–0.
+Dolan lost 4–2 to Van Gerwen, but Mansell defeated Van Barneveld 4–3 meaning a doubles match was required and, for the second year in a row, Northern Ireland were whitewashed 4–0.
 Mansell qualified for four European Tour events and was knocked out in the second round in all of them.

 Mansell's four World Cup appearances in a row ended in 2016 after Daryl Gurney overtook him as Northern Ireland's second highest player on the Order of Merit, behind Brendan Dolan.
 Three last 32 and three last 16 exits saw him qualify for the expanded Players Championship Finals and he lost 6–3 to Kim Huybrechts in the first round.

 Mansell dropped out of the top 64 during 2016 and so played in 2017 Q School, where he finished sixth on the Order of Merit to reclaim his PDC place.

 Mansell lost his Tour card after season 2021, battling with injuries during that year.
 Immediately he regained his Tour card in PDC UK Q-School 2022 via UK Q-School Order of Merit, where he placed on 11th place with 6 points.

+On 15 December 2022, at the 2023 PDC World Championship, Mansell beat Ben Robb but was defeated in the second round by Peter Wright 3–0 in sets.

+At the 2024 PDC World Championship, Mansell faced Brendan Dolan.
+Dolan prevailed as the winner 3–2.

+In the opening Players Championship event of 2024, Mansell defeated Josh Payne 6–2 in legs.
+In his second round match against Krzysztof Ratajski, Mansell hit a nine-dart finish, en route to another 6–2 victory.
+In the third round he defeated Daryl Gurney 6–5 but in the last 16, Nick Kenny beat Mansell 6–5.

+At the 2024 Grand Slam of Darts Mansell reached his first major semi final by defeating Cameron Menzies 16–15 in a deciding leg in the quarter-finals.
+He lost to Martin Lukeman 16–12 in the semi-finals.